Msgr. J. Peter Crynes

 In total, at least three women have come forward to report abuse by Crynes since 2006.
 One said she confronted Crynes in 2002 and asked for an apology.
 He admitted to abusing her and apologized, according to what she told the Diocese of Scranton later.

 Crynes is still alive and is believed to be residing in the West Pittston, Pennsylvania, area.
-He is 77 years old.
 He has no faculties to minister but remains a priest.